kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(1\) The unguided suborbital launch vehicle must not contain a guidance or directional control system.

 \(2\) The launcher azimuth and elevation settings must be wind weighted to correct for the effects of wind conditions at the time of flight to provide a safe impact location.
-A launch operator must conduct the launch in accordance with the wind weighting analysis requirements and methods of §417.233 and appendix C of this part.
+A launch operator must conduct the launch in accordance with the wind weighting analysis requirements and methods of [[Volume 4/C Licensing/0417 Launch safety.md#§417.233   Analysis for an unguided suborbital launch vehicle flown with a wind weighting safety system.|§417.233]] and appendix C of this part.

 \(3\) A launch operator must use a launcher elevation angle setting that ensures the rocket will not fly uprange.
 A launch operator must set the launcher elevation angle in accordance with the following: